givasile/effector/docs/docs/index.md

 #### Regional Effect

 In this cases, it is useful to search if there are subspaces where the effect.
-In `Effector` this can be also done in a single line of code:
+In `effector` this can be also done in a single line of code:

 ```python
 RegionalRHALE(data=X, model=model).plot(feature=0, node_idx=1, heterogeneity=True)